gut-puncture/Semantic-Gravity-RP/execution-plan.md

 - For each match [a,b):
   - Find smallest contiguous token span whose char spans cover [a,b).
   - Decode that token span and verify it matches the substring.
-  - Verify left and right boundaries are non-letters.
+  - Verify left and right boundaries are non-alphanumeric.
   - If failed, expand window by +/-1 token and retry.
   - If still failed, brute force all contiguous spans up to length 8.
 - If mapping fails and `word_present == True`: